utshomax/postman-docs/src/pages/docs/postman-flows/reference/debugging.md

 ### The console

-Every request and response is sent to the console, which keeps a history of events that happened in a flow.
+Every request and response is sent to the console, which keeps a history of events that happened in a Flow.
 If something specific needs to be output to the console, use the **Log** block to send the information there.
-This can be especially useful when using loops because an **Output** block would show only the last item passed through it once the flow finished running.
+This can be especially useful when using loops because an **Output** block would show only the last item passed through it once the Flow finished running.

 <img src="https://assets.postman.com/postman-labs-docs/concepts/console-logging.gif" alt="Console logging" fetchpriority="low" loading="lazy" />